erikc5000/deco-mongo/README.md

 $ npm install -D @types/mongodb
 ```

-Make sure that experimental decorator and metadata support are enabled in your tsconfig.json file:
+Make sure that experimental decorator and metadata support are enabled in your tsconfig.json file.

 ```json
 "experimentalDecorators": true,